Skip to content

 Preserves Referrer Data

 Typically, traffic that passes through an HTTP Secure site to a non-encrypted HTTP website is stripped of its referral data.
 An HTTP Secure analytics report will show the data as “Direct.”
-The problem is that you won’t actually know where the traffic originated from.
+The problem is that you won’t know where the traffic originated.

 More Secure & Private